-Fatima Ali one of the doctors that operated on Immema told The ICIR that the major hindering factors for people undergoing surgeries is funding, however, after Immema witnessed two women lose their lives during surgery, money became the least of her worries.
+Fatima Ali one of the doctors that operated on Immema told The ICIR that the major hindering factors for people undergoing surgeries are funding, however, after Immema witnessed two women lose their lives during surgery, money became the least of her worries.

 She said she could not trust that she would make it out alive anytime she entered the theatre, despite assurance from the doctors.

-“When I found out in 2007 that I had fibroid and was asked to make a down-payment of N100, 000 (One hundred thousand naira) for the surgery at Gwagwalada Specialist Hospital, Abuja, it was not that I didn’t have the money then, days before I was to be operated on, two women died in the theatre and they both went in for fibroid removal surgeries.
+“When I found out in 2007 that I had fibroid and was asked to make a down-payment of N100, 000 (One hundred thousand nairas) for the surgery at Gwagwalada Specialist Hospital, Abuja, it was not that I didn’t have the money then, days before I was to be operated on, two women died in the theatre and they both went in for fibroid removal surgeries.

 “I got scared and would not go in for the operation, in fact, I packed my things, left the hospital and never went back again,” she said, taking a deep breath.

 For more than 10 years she said she moved about with the fibroid still growing in her uterus as her stomach kept protruding while she started fishing for information on different self-prescribed herbal remedies from friends and family members.

 At that time she said her medical bills were paid from money earned through a small Buka (restaurant) that she owned.

 “I took different concoctions and drugs.
 None of the many treatments I had gone through was lower than N50, 000 (fifty thousand nairas) but none of the treatments worked for me because my stomach kept protruding and people kept calling me ‘Mama Ejima’ (mother of twins) wherever I go.
 My stomach was that big that I looked like a nine-month pregnant woman.